-Lake Norman is a \$59.0 million investment made in 2014 to support the acquisition, development and sale of almost 1,200 homes in an age-targeted, resort style community located in northwest Charlotte, North Carolina.
+Lake Norman is a \$59.0 million investment made in 2014 to support the acquisition, development and sale of approximately 1,200 homes in an age-targeted, resort-style community located in northwest Charlotte, North Carolina.
 THP2 US committed \$15.7 million of the required capital for the investment with the remaining \$43.3 million commitment being funded 90% by an institutional investor and 10% by Tricon.
+The property is being developed by Trilogy Active Lifestyle Communities.